LGN520/farreach-public/ycsb-implementation.md

 					+ NOTE: PUTREQ_INSWITCH needs to update clone_hdr.assignedseq_for_farreach
 				- DELRES_SEQ, DELREQ_INSWITCH, DELREQ_SEQ_INSWITCH_CASE1 -> GETRES_SEQ (including ipv4_forward_tbl, eg_port_forward_tbl, update_pktlen_tbl, update_ipmac_srcport_tbl)
 					+ NOTE: DELREQ_INSWITCH needs to update clone_hdr.assignedseq_for_farreach
-		+ TODO: Fix server-side compilation errors
+		+ Fix server-side compilation errors
 		+ TODO: Pass compilation under range partition
 		+ TODO: Pass compilation under hash partition
-	- TODO: Maintain client-side record preservations in a concurrent map
+	- Maintain client-side record preservations in a concurrent map for each logical client
-	- TODO: Add each record (key, value, seq) into the map for each PUT/DELRES of a cache hit
+		+ Update the record preservation of (key, value, seq) into the map for each GET/PUT/DELRES of a cache hit
-	- TODO: Release record preservations whose seq < snapshotseq after receiving in-switch snapshot (keys and seqs) from controller
+	- Each client releases record preservations whose seq < snapshotseq after receiving upstream backup notification (keys and seqs) from controller
-		+ TODO: Implement snapshot-related packets into outband_packet_format.h and outband_packet_format_impl.h
+		+ TODO: Implement snapshot-related packets into outband_packet_format.h and outband_packet_format_impl.h for controller
-	- TODO: Dump client-side backup in TerminatorThread
+		+ TODO: Controller sends upstream backup notification to each physical client
-	- TODO: Count the notification of releasing snapshotted data from upstream backup into bandwidth cost
+		+ TODO: Count the notification of releasing snapshotted data from upstream backup into bandwidth cost
+		+ For speical case bwcost
+			* TODO: Switchos embeds a map of <serveridx, special case bwcost> into snapshot data
+			* TODO: Controller dumps localbwcost as well as serveridx
+			* TODO: Script calculates average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
+	- Dump client-side backup in TerminatorThread
 * TODO: Implement replay-based recovery
 	- TODO: Replay cache admissions for in-switch cache based on in-switch snapshot
 	- TODO: Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations
+		+ TODO: For dynamic pattern, directly use the upstream backups
+		+ TODO: For static pattern, aggreagate per-rotation upstream backups and then use the aggregated upstream backups for recovery
 	- TODO: Exp 10: in-switch and server-side recovery time vs. cache size